 The Minnesota Orchestra Composer Institute offers a unique week-long intensive immersion into the world of a major American symphony orchestra culminating in a concert performance and live broadcast on Minnesota Public Radio.
 Under the guidance of Pulitzer Prize-winning composer and Institute Director, Kevin Puts, up to seven composers will have orchestral works rehearsed and performed by the Minnesota Orchestra and will participate in a series of seminars on musical, career, and professional development topics in collaboration with the American Composers Forum.
 All works selected for the 2020 Composer Institute Institute will be performed in a public concert conducted by Music Director Osmo Vänskä on Friday, January 10, 2020, at 8 p.m.

-The 16th Composer Institute was held January 14 to 18, 2019.
-Click here for the Composer Institute booklet of program notes, composer biographies and other information about the Composer Institute and the January 18, 2019, Future Classics concert.
-Click here to read the press release announcing the January 2019 Composer Institute participants.
+Click here to view the Composer Institute booklet of program notes, composer biographies and other information about the 2020 Composer Institute and January 10, 2020, MusicMakers concert.

 More about the Composer Institute